muses-code-js/learn-html/_steps/step1-tools-of-the-trade.markdown

  - Multiple editor tabs so you can have multiple files open and switch between them easily.
  - Syntax highlighting which colours different parts of your code depending on the type of code.
 This can make it easier to read your code.

+Some editors can also detect when your code doesn't make any sense and highlight this for you.

 We assume you are using Atom for this workshop, but there are many other excellent editors available.
 They all have their pros and cons and users that swear by them.